If you have any questions about any of the information on the CAO’s guided steps to common issues, please contact us directly.

 Method of retention

-Under section 55 (3) of the Act, condominium corporations are required to allow an owner, purchaser, or mortgagee of a unit to access or get copies of the corporation’s records.
+Under section 55 (3) of the Condominium Act, condominium unit owners, purchasers and mortgagees are entitled to access and request copies of the condominium corporation’s records.

 However, section 55 (4) of the Condominium Act specifies that owners, purchasers, and mortgagees do not have a right to access records (or portions of a record) that contain:

 - personal information about employees of the condominium corporation (other than an employee’s employment contract);

 - records relating to current or pending legal actions, including litigation or insurance investigations; or,

 - personal information about specific units or owners.

-After receiving a request for records, condominium corporations have 30 days to respond.
-Condominium corporations are required to use the Board’s Response to Request for Records form to send their response.
-This form / response must include:
+After receiving a Request for Records, condominium corporations have 30 days to respond.
+Condominium corporations are required to use the Board’s Response to Request for Records form to provide their response, and the response must include:

-- A decision on if they will provide the requester with access to, or copies of, each record requested
+- Whether the condominium corporation will provide the requester with access to, or copies of, each record requested;

-- If the condominium corporation is refusing to provide access to or copies of a record, the specific provision of the Act that the corporation thinks allows them to refuse access
+- If the condominium corporation is refusing to provide access to or copies of a record, the specific provision of the Condominium Act that the corporation is relying on for the refusal; and,

 - A location where the record can be accessed if no copies were requested.